heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 Your incentive is 2600 EUR cumulatively and 3 ECTS, which is also nice.
 You will need to invest the time.
 You will also have some extra lectures and events, but likely also extras like coffee and snacks and a fancy evening event sometime in June/July.

-There is an official [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) by the way, if you need that for reference.
+There is an official [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) (DE) by the way, if you need that for reference.
 Fellowship distribution is happening informally and fast, but the project is serious (enough).

 What are the **four areas** that need to be fleshed out for this project, aligning with the four fellowships?